apache/spark/CI.rst

 CI run types
 ============

-The following CI Job runs are currently run for Apache Airflow, and each of the runs have different purpose and context.
+The following CI Job run types are currently run for Apache Airflow (run by ci.yaml workflow and quarantined.yaml workflows) and each of the run types have different purpose and context.

 Pull request run
 ----------------